-Trying to Hard-sell on Twitter and Facebook?
+Trying to Hard-sell on Social Media?
 You’re Doing it Wrong.

-People on Twitter and Facebook don’t like to feel like they’re being sold to; they want to feel like they’re part of a community, and if your product or service happens to align with their interests, you’ll make them happy and possibly win their business.
+People on social platforms don’t like to feel like they’re being sold to; they want to feel like they’re being SOCIAL and part of a community.
+If your product or service happens to align with their interests, you’ll make them happy and possibly win their business.
 If you’re constantly in their face with a “BUY NOW” message on social media, you’ll lose them quickly.
 While social media has certainly evolved, at its core it is still about building relationships and engagement.
 Shifting focus from pitching to creating value-added, informative content that helps cultivate a relationship with your audience will nurture the trust that leads to sales and loyalty.

-People who have signed up for an email from your company are essentially signing up to eventually purchase your product or services.
-In a Wired article about email sales, it shows that email is “crushing” Twitter and Facebook in actually selling to customers.
-Not gonna lie, I totally represent that remark.
-When I get a 40% off coupon from the Gap Factory Outlet, I’m immediately in buy-mode, and looking for an opportunity to head to the store.
-Of course, selling is the purpose of an email campaign, and this is almost never the case with Facebook or Twitter.
+People who have signed up for an email from your company are essentially signing up to remain informed about your brand, including new products or services and sales or promotions.
+Email is definitely a leader in website traffic and sales.
+Of course, selling is the purpose of an email campaign, and this is almost never the case with organic social media.
 Email and social media are apples and oranges; they are different vehicles for different tasks.
 Social media influences purchasing decisions and emails can close the sale.
 You could make the bold assertion that social media has replaced the print ad (awareness) and email (transaction) has replaced the in-store salesperson.
 As with any aspect of your digital marketing strategy, you’ll need to gain a solid understanding of how to use email marketing for your business before venturing forth.

 Make Sure You’re Doing Social Media Right

 Thinking about taking your brand to Twitter?
 Keep in mind that Twitter is often used as a customer service tool as well as a platform for your brand.
 Make sure you’re responding quickly to complaints or questions about your company to ensure you’re using Twitter effectively.
-To summarize, you’re using social media to influence purchasing decisions, and email campaigns to close the sale.
-Social media is your marketing; email is your transaction-stimulant.
-The numbers don’t lie…